sitespeedio/sitespeed.io/README.md

 We've put countless hours into our [documentation](https://www.sitespeed.io/documentation/sitespeed.io/) to help you get the most out of `sitespeed.io`.
 From installation guides to advanced usage scenarios, our documentation is a treasure trove of information and tips.

-# Introduction

-Sitespeed.io is a complete web performance tool that helps you measure the performance of your website.
-It is designed to:

-1. Test websites using real browsers, simulating real user connectivity.
-2. Analyze your page’s construction and provide feedback for speed optimization.
-3. Collect and maintain data on page construction for easy tracking of changes.

-Use cases on when to use `sitespeed.io`.
-- **Web performance audit**: Run performance tests from your terminal.
-- **Continuous Integration**: Detect web performance regressions early in the development cycle.
-- **Production Monitoring**: Monitor performance in production and get alerted on regressions.

 # Installation